Suyajnaa/LICexpt1/README.md

 **Procedure :**

-•  Select the Transient analysis in Simulation ,  Give the stop time as 5 ms and thenRun.
+•  Select the Transient analysis in Simulation ,  Give the stop time as 5 ms and then Run.

- • Put value of V2 voltage source at gate as sine wave of DC offset 0.9 v, amplitude as 50m and frequency 1k Hz.;
+ • Put value of V2 voltage source at gate as sine wave of DC offset 0.9 v, amplitude as 50m and frequency 1k Hz.

   **Graph :**